euan142/LazyOptimiser/Packages/net.euan.lazyoptimiser/README.md

 ## Requirements
 - [Unity 2019 LTS (the version recommended by VRChat)](https://docs.vrchat.com/docs/current-unity-version)
-- Package versions of [VRChat Base](https://github.com/vrchat/packages/tree/main/packages/com.vrchat.base) and [Avatar](https://github.com/vrchat/packages/tree/main/packages/com.vrchat.avatars) SDKs
+- Package versions of the VRCSDK (so installed via the VRChat Creator Companion)

 ## QUICK START
 1. Ensure you have the [Creator Companion](https://vrchat.com/home/download)